dsarov/SPANDx/README.md

 *****SPANDx now works with SLURM, SGE and PBS (Torque) resource managers (v2.7+) *****

-SPANDx can also be run directly without a resource handler (set SCHEDULER=NONE in scheduler.config) although this is not recommended
+SPANDx can also be run directly without a resource handler (set SCHEDULER=NONE in scheduler.config), although this is not recommended.

-SPANDx is your one-stop tool for identifying SNP and indel variants in haploid genomes using NGS data.

-Why use SPANDx?
+WHY USE SPANDX?

 SPANDx is your one-stop tool for identifying SNP and indel variants in haploid genomes using NGS data.
 SPANDx performs alignment of raw NGS reads against your chosen reference genome or pan-genome, followed by accurate variant calling and annotation, and locus presence/absence determination.
 SPANDx produces handy SNP and indel matrices for downstream phylogenetic analyses.
 Annotated, genome-wide SNPs and indels are identified and output in human readable format.
 A presence/absence matrix is also generated to allow you to identify the core/accessory genome content across all your genomes.

 USAGE: SPANDx.sh